oroinc/documentation/user_guide/data_management.rst

 -------------------------

-Whether a workflow has been defined for entity records, or users can process it in any order, it is important to know what actions have been performed with a record and by whom.
+Whether a workflow has been defined for entity records, or users can process it in any order, it is important to know what actions have been performed with a record, as well as by whom.
 Who has turned this cart into an order?
 Who has closed an opportunity?
 Who has deleted a customer?
 Who has changed contact details?
-In order to know the answers, you can use OroCRM's data audit functionality - with it you will see what actions have been performed in the system, when and by whom.
+In order to know the answers, you can use OroCRM's data audit functionality

-Detailed description of the functionality is available in the :ref:`Data Audit <user-guide-data-audit>` guide.
+A detailed description of the data audit functionality is available in the :ref:`Data Audit <user-guide-data-audit>` guide.

 Integrate with Third-Party Systems
 ----------------------------------

 OroCRM can be integrated with third-party systems, as a result of integration new records can be uploaded to OroCRM and passed to the integrate system from OroCRM.

-For example, ldap integration enables loading user records, integration with Magento loads customer records from a Magento store to OroCRM and integration with MailChimp will load OroCRM contact details to MailChimp and get results of an email campaign back to OroCRM.
+For example, integrating with ldap lets you load user records to OroCRM, integrating with Magento lets you load customer records from a Magento store into OroCRM, and integrating with MailChimp lets you load OroCRM contact details into MailChimp, as well as get the results of an email campaign within OroCRM.

-Integrations are create by the system administrator.
-The list of integrations available by default is available in the :ref:`Integrations Overview <user-guide-integrations>`.
+Integrations are created by the system administrator.
+A list of integrations available by default is available in the :ref:`Integrations Overview <user-guide-integrations>`.

 Import and Export Data
 ----------------------

-Another way to add records to OroCRM is to export it from a .csv file - these can be customer details, information about your leads and opportunities, contact informations, and other.
+Another way to add records to OroCRM is to export it from a .csv file.
+These can consist of customer details, information about your leads and opportunities, contact information, and other data.

 You can also export data from OroCRM into a .csv file.
 You can export all the records of one entity, as well as all the records available on a specific grid.